flatironinstitute/kachery-cloud/README.md

 import kachery_cloud as kcl
 kcl.init()

-# Follow the instructions to associate the client with your Google user on the kachery-cloud network
+# Follow the instructions to associate the client with your GitHub user on the kachery-cloud network
 ```

 ## Basic usage